turnly/turnly/README.md

 | [Widgets](https://github.com/turnly/widgets)       | Web widget-based application for ticket-taking                       | 🟢   |
 | [Helpdesk](https://github.com/turnly/helpdesk)     | App for your organization's agents to serve your customers           | 🟢   |
 | [Backoffice](https://github.com/turnly/backoffice) | App to manage organization resources                                 | 🔴   |

+## 🙏 Give a Star!

+This project needs a ⭐️ from you.
+Don't forget to leave a star ⭐️

 ## 🧑🏻‍🚒 Contributing (Development)